 Given that knowledge, this letter construction process is just one letter method to add to a toolbox of handwriting options!

 This post contains affiliate links.

 What is “letter construction”?
-Just as explained above, is constructing a letter part by part and in the correct order.
+Just as explained above, letter construction is a letter method, or handwriting trick that teaches students to construct a letter part by part and in the correct order.
 Constructing a letter when teaching kids how to form letters in their initial handwriting training ensures accurate letter formation.